Texas Rangers vs Cleveland Indians - August 07, 2019 Recap

-CLEVELAND (AP) The Indians aren't waiting on Jose Ramirez any longer.
-They're again counting on him.

-Ramirez hit a two-run homer in the seventh inning - just Cleveland's third hit - to send the Indians to a 2-0 win over the Texas Rangers on Wednesday in the first game of a doubleheader.
+But the right-hander made one mistake in the second, grooving a 95 mph fastball on his first pitch to Ramirez, who turned and deposited it into the lower seats in right field.

+''I made one bad pitch to Ramirez,'' Lynn said. ''It didn't go where I wanted to.
+He's kind of been in that zone you've seen him in the last couple of years.
+When you make a mistake he puts a good swing on it.''

-Ramirez connected on a 2-0 pitch from Ariel Jurado (6-7), who had blanked the Indians on two singles before allowing the third baseman's 15th homer.
+In the opener, Ramirez connected off Ariel Jurado (6-7), who had blanked the Indians on two singles before allowing the third baseman's 15th homer.

-After struggling for three months, Ramirez, a two-time All-Star, has found his groove at the perfect time for the hard-charging Indians, who have baseball's best record over the past two months.
-Ramirez batted .320 in July and has raised his average by nearly 50 points since June 20.

-Even when Ramirez was batting below .200, Indians manager Terry Francona never lost faith he'd come around.

 Nick Goody (3-0) replaced rookie starter Zach Plesac in the seventh and pitched two scoreless innings.
 All-Star closer Brad Hand struck out the side in the ninth for his 28th save.

-The Indians have 12 shutouts, tying the Los Angeles Dodgers for the most in the majors.
+The Indians have 12 shutouts, tied with the Los Angeles Dodgers for the most in the majors.

 TRAINER'S ROOM

-Rangers: RHP Shawn Kelley (sore biceps) was activated from the 10-day injured list.
-He had been sidelined since July 21.
+Rangers: RHP Shawn Kelley (sore biceps) was activated from the 10-day injured list and was brought in during the eighth inning of the second game.

 Indians: Francona said the plan is for RHP Corey Kluber to throw ''50-ish'' pitches in his rehab start Thursday for Triple-A Columbus, a significant step for the two-time Cy Young winner in his recovery from a broken right arm.
 Francona added that Kluber, who was struck by a line drive on May 1, is cleared to throw his full array of pitches.